cycle/docs/advanced/command.md

 interface CommandInterface
 {
     /**
-     * Must return true when command is ready for the execution.
+     * Must return true when the command is ready for the execution.
 UnitOfWork will throw
-     * an exception if any of the command are stuck in non ready state.
+     * an exception if any of the commands are stuck in non ready state.
      *
      * @return bool
      */